134th Akutagawa and Naoki Prizes announced (January 17, 2006)

 Death of Kinoshita Junji reported (November 30, 2006)

 It was reported today that playwright Kinoshita Junji died on October 30.
-Kinoshita, one of postwar Japan's most prominent dramatists, first became famous for his 1949 foltale-inspired play Yūzuru (Evening Crane), which has since been performed over 1,000 times.
+Kinoshita, one of postwar Japan's most prominent dramatists, first became famous for his 1949 folktale-inspired play Yūzuru (Evening Crane), which has since been performed over 1,000 times.
 Other plays include Shigosen no matsuri (Meridian Festival,1978), which drew upon the Tale of the Heike, and Kami to hito no aida (Between Men and Gods, 1970), which used the Tokyo war-crimes trials to examine the question of Japanese responsibility in the Second World War.
 Kinoshita was 92 years old.